 You have a 14 day cancellation period after you make your first payment into a Junior Cash ISA (1).
 If you wish, you may change your mind and close the ISA within 14 days and it will be treated as if you never opened the ISA so you’d be able to open and pay into another junior cash ISA this tax year.

 To do this ask us at any branch, call us on 0800 121 8899 or write to us at: Head Office, Economic House, PO Box 9, High Street, Coventry, CV1 5QN.

 If you’re not happy with our service

 Please let us know.
-We sort out most problems fairly and quickly.
-If you're still not satisfied when we've finished our complaints procedure, you can take your complaint to the Financial Ombudsman Service.
+We take care to deal with problems quickly, thoroughly and fairly.
+If you’re still not satisfied when we’ve finished our complaints procedure, you can take your complaint to the Financial Ombudsman Service.
 For more information about the Ombudsman Service, visit their website: financial-ombudsman.org.uk

 We believe in being open and honest.
 We want you to make an informed choice.
 That’s why we've built this tool to help you compare our accounts with other providers.

 This tool uses the latest data from moneyfacts.co.uk, an independent comparison service.
 Moneyfacts aim to include at least 95% of providers of UK-based personal savings accounts.